What is a fracture test?

 How to perform a fracture test?

-The methodology of fracture toughness tests revolves around the application of incremental loads to the material until failure occurs.
+Fracture toughness testing involves applying incremental loads to the material until it reaches failure, following core principles of fracture mechanics.
 Prior to testing, meticulous preparation is imperative, involving the creation of a fatigue notch to facilitate crack initiation, commonly achieved through Electric Discharge Machining (EDM).

 To conduct a fracture toughness test, the initial step entails the preparation of a testing sample featuring a pre-existing crack.
 This crack facilites intended crack propagation during the test.
 Utilizing a universal testing machine (UTM) is imperative for conducting fracture toughness tests, given its versatility in accommodating various testing methodologies, including tensile testing.
 Moreover, adherence to reference standards is paramount, as prescribed by renowned organizations such as ASTM and ISO.
 These standards delineate specific requirements concerning machine calibration and test setup, ensuring procedural uniformity across diverse testing scenarios.